UnicornGlobal/howzit/README.md

 ## Usage
 - Register an account
-- Submit a new form, specifying expected fields and response template
+- Submit a new form, specifying expected fields
-- Point form responses to this endpoint, we'll say Howzit for you
+- Point form responses to this endpoint, we'll forward the response to the specified `owner_email`

 ## Setup